Pan de Muerto Recipe

 18 small pieces of dough on a kitchen countertop.

-Next, take two “bones” and place them crossed on top of each dough ball.
-With the remaining small portion, form a small ball and place it on top of the cross on each big ball.
+With the remaining small portion, form a small ball and place it on top of the cross.
+This is the traditional decoration of Bread of the Dead.

 Placing a small ball of dough on top of a pan de muerto loaf.